p-argento/uni/SVM (StatQuest).md

 It behaves like a Weighted Nearest Neighbor Model.
 Basically the closest observations have more influence.

-How does the Kernel calculates the relationships?
+How does the Kernel function calculates the relationships?
 Using the Kernel Trick.
-Basically
+Basically Kernel function only calculates the relationship between every pair of points without actually transforming the data to the higher dimension.
+This reduces the computation required.

+# 2. Polynomial Kernel
+---
+The Polynomial Kernel of a Support Vector Classifier looks like this $$(a\times b+r)^d$$
+$a,b$ are two different observations in the dataset
+$r$ determines the coefficient of the polynomial
+$d$ sets the degree of the polynomial